Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 This site was tested on the Chrome browser and on multiple mobile devices (iPhone 5, 6, 7, 8, iPad, Ipad-pro, Iphone X, Moto G4, Galaxy S5, Pixel 2 and Pixel2XL) to ensure compatibility and responsiveness.

-Concept text:
+Testing problems I encountered:
-* Everytime I tested the responsiveness on all devices, I discovered something was off, so it took me a while to understand this.
+* Everytime I tested the responsiveness on all devices, I discovered something was off in the font-size or padding, so it took me a while to understand this.
-* During the testing phase I had difficulty with the media query's and setting the padding right in the light section.......
+During the testing phase I adjusted the padding in the light section and adjusted the font sizes on the Home page and make them responsive.
-* Also downloading the CV gave a "failed- No File" error.
+* Downloading my CV gave a "failed- No File" error.
+I discovered I used <a href="/assets/cv/cvmarjolein.pdf" download> instead of <a href="../assets/cv/cvmarjolein.pdf" download>.
+After adjusting the href, it was possible to download my CV.
-* With the W3C HTML validation tool I checked my code on errors.
-My errors in the HTML code were dat a href and button .... ......still need to write this in good english...
+* With the W3C HTML validation tool I checked my HTML code on errors.
+My only error in the HTML code was that: "the element button must not appear as a descendant of the a element".
+If I tried to change the code for my CV button, I wasn't able to see the button on my website as I wanted and couldn't download my CV anymore.
-* With the W3C validator for CSS I discovered a lot of errors in my CSS code I didnt understand.
+* With the W3C validator for CSS I discovered 40 errors in my CSS code and 684 warnings I didnt understand.
 With the help of my mentor I understood the problem and discovered that....

 **Deployment**